PrivacyLx/devops/README.md

 1. edit your ssh-config file (`~/.ssh/config`) to add the hostname, your ssh key and the user
 2. `cd ansible/`
-3. deploy testing environment with `ansible-playbook test-website.yml -i inventory/testing/hosts`
+3. deploy testing environment with `ansible-playbook test-website.yml -i inventory/testing/hosts --vault-id @prompt`

 ## Naming convention